yannickepstein/ldns/README.md

 # ldns

 ldns is a CLI tool written in Go for performing fast DNS lookups.
+It currently supports the lookup of IP addresses for a set of URLs.

-An example on how to use the tool:
+The tool can be run as,
 ```
-go run main.go github.com
+go run main.go github.com google.com
 ```